kairen/kubeadm-ansible/README.md

 # Kubeadm Ansible Playbook

 Build a Kubernetes cluster using Ansible with kubeadm.
-The goal is easily install a Kubernetes cluster on machines running `Ubuntu 16.04`, `CentOS 7`.
+The goal is easily install a Kubernetes cluster on machines running:

+  - Ubuntu 16.04
+  - CentOS 7
+  - Debian 9

-System requirement:
+System requirements:

-* Deploy node must be install `Ansible v2.4.0+`.
-* All Master/Node should have password-less access from Deploy node.
+  - Deployment environment must have Ansible `2.4.0`
+  - Master and nodes must have passwordless SSH access

+# Usage

 Add the system information gathered above into a file called `inventory`.
 For example:
 ```